The Center of Everything

 Is it any good?

-As in her previous novels Hound Dog True and A Crooked Kind of Perfect, Linda Urban perfectly captures the essence of being a sensitive tween girl wrestling with an internal problem in THE CENTER OF EVERYTHING.
+As in her previous novels Hound Dog True and A Crooked Kind of Perfect, Linda Urban perfectly captures here the essence of being a sensitive tween girl wrestling with an internal problem.
 She addresses Ruby's grief with delicacy while highlighting the humorous aspects of her quirky town.
 Though this could not be called fast-paced, patient readers will stay interested as Urban gradually reveals the roots of Ruby's problems and retraces the events leading up to the Bunning Day celebration -- all of which adds up to a satisfying resolution.

 Families can talk about...